 Being mindful of etiquette guidelines (wherever you are in the world) serves to make communication possible.
 Mannerly practices enable exchange of ideas and facilitate agreement on many levels.

 Aiming to know how to conduct yourself with colleagues at the office, as a parent at home, as a student at school, as a host entertaining guests at a fundraising dinner, and as a person with a different point of view, enhances one’s sense of self, of individuality, and certainly does not lessen it.

 Playing off Shakespeare's Polonius’ quote in “Hamlet” from long ago, "to thine own self be true," many a self-help author these days offer encouragement to "be you" and to "strive for authenticity."

 This does not mean letting up on your standards of being respectful and courteous to others, nor does it mean giving up your inclinations to be “your natural self.”
-Being natural doesn’t mean we give up on daily habits of brushing our teeth and combing our hair, or in performing other kindnesses such as opening doors for others and inviting someone else to go first--small actions that make the everyday routines more pleasant even when there is work to be done and goals to accomplish.
+Being natural doesn’t mean you give up on daily habits of brushing your teeth and combing your hair, or in performing other kindnesses such as opening doors for others and inviting someone else to go first -- small actions that make the everyday routines more pleasant even when there is work to be done and goals to accomplish.

 How a person conducts himself in everyday life is indicative of who he is.
 And though behavior doesn't necessarily fall into a "right" or "wrong" category, it will be read as who you are and what you stand for.

 While conduct as an expression of your true personality is not always obvious to others, behavior is always observable.
 It is absolutely possible for the most self-respecting person you know to submit to a moment of emotional reactivity by yelling, cursing, or simply having a fit.